This post may contain affiliate links. Please read our disclosure policy.

 Baked Lemon Chicken is sure to be a new weeknight dinner staple.
 The most tender and juicy chicken ever, and so easy and full of flavor!

 When it comes to baked chicken, I wrote the book.

-Ok so I didn’t write the book but I did write this recipe that has become the most popular recipe on my site, and has been viewed nearly 3 Million times.
+Ok so I didn’t write the book but I did write this baked chicken breast recipe that has become the most popular recipe on my site, and has been viewed nearly 3 Million times.
 It’s no wonder, because it is the best way to cook chicken breasts and get them super tender and moist.

 This Baked Lemon Chicken recipe puts that recipe to shame in the flavor department.
 With each bite you get a burst of lemon and herbs that make you want to savor each piece.
 Plus it’s incredibly tender and juicy, and you can add fresh herbs or dried to give it even more flavor.

 To make this Baked Lemon Chicken, mix together some dried herbs with corn or canola oil and the juice and zest from a lemon.
 Pro-tip – make sure to zest the lemon before you juice it!
 Basting the chicken with the pan juices a couple of times also helps to keep the chicken from drying out.

 It’s so good, and it’s our new favorite way to make baked chicken!

 - ½ teaspoon pepper

 - Preheat oven to 450 degrees.
 Pound chicken breasts lightly so they are of even thickness.

 - Whisk together lemon juice and zest, minced garlic and corn oil in a small bowl then pour into a 13″ x 9″ baking dish.
 Lightly dredge the chicken through to coat it, then place chicken breasts side by side in the dish.